Close Menu

 One of the services that Cannon Disability Law provides to our clients is a free review about Medicare benefits and your options.
 Once our clients win their Social Security case, they also win Medicare benefits 29 months after their onset date of disability.
 This includes the 5 month waiting period and the 24 month waiting period for Medicare to begin.

 If you have a medical condition on the compassionate allowance list, it is rare, but possible for the SSA to waive the 24 month waiting period.
 We consider it part of our job to help you understand your Medicare options.
-For example, learn more about Medicare Advantage plans.
+For example, we can help you learn about Medicare Advantage plans.

 Most of our clients want to keep their current doctors, even if Medicare becomes their primary source of health insurance.
 You may have a long treatment relationship with your doctor.
 Likewise, your doctor may be an expert, who has treated you and your particular medical condition for a long time.
 We want you to be able to keep seeing the doctor that you trust.